Russian forces execute 54 Ukrainian prisoners of war in last two months alone, official report

 According to Lykhovyy, Russians frequently use chloroacetophenone – a substance that qualifies as a riot control agent rather than a chemical weapon.
 He noted that chloroacetophenone, as described in the Chemical Weapons Convention, rapidly causes irritation to human sensory organs and temporary physical discomfort, such as tearing, nasal discharge, and blurred vision.

-Meanwhile, the Crimean Human Rights Group has revealed that Russian propagandists continuously call for the execution of POWs.
+In the meantime, the Crimean Human Rights Group has revealed that Russian propagandists continuously call for the execution of POWs.
 These calls have appeared on national Russian television channels since the beginning of the full-scale invasion.

 Crimean human rights defenders cited the mass killing of prisoners of war at Volnovakha Correctional Colony No. 120 (Olenivka), in the village of Molodizhne, committed by Russians on July 28-29, 2022.